chipuha/StockMarket/Visualizer/ReadMe.md

 In the individual stock view we can use the bohek (or is it bokeh?) plotting to get clickable graphs that are zoomable (but may load in a different browser window... have to look into that).

 #### *Phase 3*
-Make wicked cool sytling scheme.
+Make wicked cool styling scheme.